sinzii/drafts/dedot_announcement.md

-# Introducing dedot: A delightful Typescript/Javascript client for Polkadot & Substrate-based blockchains
+# Introducing dedot: A delightful JavaScript client for Polkadot & Substrate-based blockchains

+Introducing `Dedot`, the next generation of JavaScript client for Polkadot and Substrate blockchains.
+Designed to enhance dapps development experience to the next level, Dedot is rebuilt from the ground up to be lightweight and tree-shakable.
+Benefit from precise type and API suggestions for individual Substrate blockchains and ink! contracts, all while efficiently connecting to multiple chains to support a seamless multi-chain future.

 ## Overview